spacejam/sled/README.md

 tree.flush();
 ```

-If you would like to work with structured data without paying deserialization costs, check out the [zerocopy](examples/zerocopy.rs) example!
+If you would like to work with structured data without paying expensive deserialization costs, check out the [zerocopy](examples/zerocopy.rs) example!

 # performance